Robinlovelace/open-gat/README.md

 are in motion via a moving camera\!) and change the geometries of street layouts with an intuitive in-built editor.

-The QGIS plugins for transport planning are even more explicitly focussed on geographic analysis for transport planning. **AequilibraE**, **QNEAT3** and the **Networks** plugins provide various transport planning tools from the mature and popular QGIS GUI-based Geographic Information System (GIS). **AequilibraE** provides a broad range of functions for processing transport networks and assigning traffic (Camargo 2015), as detailed in the project’s substantial [documentation website](http://aequilibrae.com/python).
+QGIS plugins for transport planning are explicitly focussed on geographic analysis for transport planning. **AequilibraE**, **QNEAT3** and the **Networks** plugins provide various transport planning tools from the mature and popular QGIS GUI-based Geographic Information System (GIS). **AequilibraE** provides a broad range of functions for processing transport networks and assigning traffic (Camargo 2015), as detailed in the project’s substantial [documentation website](http://aequilibrae.com/python).
 [**QNEAT3**](https://root676.github.io/) provides a narrower but well documented set of algorithms for transport planning applications,